AI Manifesto

 Who I'd love to connect with

-I'm eager to engage with thoughtful employers, entrepreneurs, government leaders, organizers, journalists and editors interested in individual empowerment and equipping the workforce to face what's coming with more resilience and hope.
+I'm eager to engage with thoughtful employers, entrepreneurs, government leaders, organizers, journalists and editors interested in empowering everyday humans in the AI conversation.

 If this describes you, please send me a message.